Azure/acs-demos/incubator/BigLittleChallenge/demo_scripts/install/README.md

-# Inatall Big Little Challenge onto a Azure Container Service (Kubernetes) Cluster
+# Install Big Little Challenge onto a Azure Container Service (Kubernetes) Cluster

 In this tutorial we weill install the ig Little Challenge application onto an existing Azure Container Service Cluster using Kubernetes as